 Browsing & Borrowing

 Our catalog, Primo, is the best way to find print books as well as a wide variety of media and electronic items.
-Please note that many items you will see in Primo are available only by request from other institutions, a service not included with a temporary library card.
+Please note that many items discoverable with this tool are available only by request from other institutions.
+This service is not included with a temporary library card.

 Computers & Printing

 Watzek Library has a number of desktop computers (both PC and Mac) that you are welcome to use.
-Ask at the circulation desk for information about guest access.
+Ask at the service desk for information about guest access.

 A printer for your use is available in our second-floor computer lab.